Nathan-Benz/Prompt-Reforming-Generator/README.md

 Promptimizer is an LLM that seeks to democratize the use of artificial intelligence, allowing users whose first language is not English and people without technical knowledge of how LLMs work to use the full potential of these tools through prompt recommendations.

+## Acknowledgments
+We thank MIT Futuremakers and SureStart for providing the platform and resources to work on such an ambitious, meaningful project.
+Our mentor, Abraham Bautista-Castillo, was also very helpful in guiding us throughout the project.
+This would not have been possible without such a collaborative and empowering environment.

 ## Authors and Credits
 (Team JENNA)
 - Julian Sanchez